 Sue: That doesn’t sound very promising.

-Me: Just ignore me.
+Me: Sorry.
+Ignore me.
 I don’t want to prejudice you in any way.

 Sue: You already have.
-Just give it to me straight.
-How long and how bad?
+Give it to me straight: how long and how bad?

 Me: It’s short.
 Four parts.
 The first part is pretty good, actually.
 As for the other three episodes, well, it’s incredibly tedious.
 And that’s hardly a spoiler.
 You’d have to be clinically insane to make a case for this story.
-I wouldn’t really care but I watched this very recently; if I knew we were going to embark on this mad experiment, I would have waited.
-The thought of putting myself through this again so soon…
+I wouldn’t care but I only watched it recently; if I knew we were going to embark on this mad experiment, I would have waited.
+The thought of putting myself through it again…

-Me: Perhaps I could leave you to watch this one on your own and you could take notes?
-I don’t have to be present for all of them, do I?
+Me: Perhaps you could watch this one on your own.
+You could make notes.
+I don’t have to be here for all of them, do I?

 Sue: That’s not the deal!
-It’s called Aventures with the Wife in Space not Adventures With the Wife in Space, Except When I Can’t Be Bothered.
-Come on, Neil!
+The blog is called Adventures with the Wife in Space not Adventures With the Wife in Space, Except When I Can’t Be Bothered.
+Come on, Neil.

-As I hit Play, I let out an even bigger sigh.
+As I hit ‘play’, I let out an even bigger sigh.
 There was a time when I would have regarded this as dream come true.
-Here I am, sitting with my wife, watching classic Doctor Who.
+Here I am, sitting next to my wife, watching classic Doctor Who.
 Yeah, just think about that for a moment.
 And she’s really watching it.
-She isn’t just glancing up to tut or pour scorn on it.
-No, she is doing her level best to engage with the programme and I’m the one finding excuses not to watch it.
+She isn’t merely glancing up to tut or pour scorn on it.
+No, she’s doing her level best to engage with the programme, and I’m the one who’s finding excuses not to watch it.

-There are stories, whole eras even, that I simply can not wait to experience with Sue (Sea Devils!
+There are stories, whole eras even, that I can’t wait to show her (Sea Devils!
 Scorby!
-Paris in ’79!
-Giant pink snakes!
+Paris 1979!
 The Kandyman!), but these Hartnells are driving me nuts.
 And we haven’t even got to the difficult ‘holes’ yet.

 Sue: I still can’t get over how you can go from a story that looks sumptuous and realistic one week to something that looks cheap and tacky the next.
-But at least I know there’s always a good one around the corner.
+At least I know there’s always a good one just around the corner.

 Me: Yeah, it’d be a nightmare if they stopped doing the historicals.

-The cliffhanger sneaks up on her as effectively as it does our heroes.
-They must be blind not to notice the exhibits of themselves as soon as they enter the room.
+The cliffhanger manages to sneak up on her as effectively as it does our heroes.

 Sue: Oh, I like that.
 That’s really clever.
-I don’t understand why you are complaining so much.
+I don’t understand why you’re complaining so much.

 The Dimensions of Time

-Me: The good news is that this is the second worst story to contain the words ‘Dimensions’ and ‘Time’ in its title.
+Me: The good news is this isn’t the worst story to include the words ‘Dimensions’ and ‘Time’ in its title.

 Sue: Is it really a good idea to have a character bored out of his skull as the bad guy?
-Is this trying to be funny, or is it just stupid?
+Is it trying to be funny, or is it just stupid?

 Me: How is it more ridiculous than Ian clambering into a Dalek in the second story?
 Remember that?

-Sue: Yes, but in that instance they scooped the slimy thing out of it first.
+Sue: Yes, but in that instance they scooped a slimy thing out of it first.

 Me: It’s a museum exhibit!
 I’m sure they didn’t leave a Kaled mutant in there to rot!
 The smell would have been unbearable.
-Although that might explain why attendances at the museum are so low.
+Although it would explain why the museum’s attendance is so low.

-Sue: But this Dalek has foam rubber inside; it was clearly designed to have someone sitting in it.
-It cheapens the Daleks, if you ask me.
+Sue: But this Dalek has foam rubber inside it, it was clearly designed to have someone sit in it.
+It cheapens the Daleks if you ask me.

-Me: Well, a) you ain’t seen nothing yet, love and b) maybe it’s just a replica that’s been designed by a fan of marauding alien monsters and this lot bought it and stuck it in a museum?
+Me: Well, a) you ain’t seen nothing yet and b) maybe it’s a replica that’s been built by a fan of marauding alien monsters, and now it’s in a museum.

 Sue: Sorry, I’m picking holes, aren’t I?

-Sue: At least they are cutting up Barbara’s cardigan – it was horrible.
-It made Barbara look like a stern midwife.
-It was not a good look for her.
+Sue: At least they’re cutting up Barbara’s horrible cardigan.
+Good.
+It made her look like a stern midwife.

-At one point, Barbara makes a reference to how all the corridors look the same and Sue approves, regarding it as a rather clever in-joke.
-She assumes they threw it in during rehearsals.
+Barbara thinks all the corridors look the same and Sue nods her head sagely, choosing to regard it as a clever in-joke.

-Unsurprisingly, the Moroks don’t impress Sue much (“It’s a badger crossed with Londo from Babylon 5, even his name sounds similar”), but it’s the rebel Xerons that ultimately test her patience.
+Unsurprisingly, the Moroks don’t impress her very much (“It’s a badger crossed with Londo from Babylon 5”), but it’s the rebel Xerons who really test her patience.

 Sue: What’s the deal with the eyebrows?